PaddlePaddle/docs/docs/dev_guides/custom_device_docs/device_api_en.md

 ### Description

 It finalizes the designated device, and deallocate resources allocated to all devices.
-The API is inovked during the exit.
-If not implemented, it will not be inovked and it is invoked before finalization.
+The API is invoked during the exit.
+If not implemented, it will not be invoked and it is invoked before finalization.

 ### Parameter